HEPLean/PhysLean_Website/Site/ProjectIdeas.markdown

 or make a pull-request to the PhysLean [website repo](https://github.com/HEPLean/PhysLean_Website).

-### The reflectionless potiential in quantum mechanics
+### The reflectionless potential in quantum mechanics
 <p class="badge badge-primary" style="background-color: rgba(129, 22, 67, 0.1);color: #690080;">Available</p>

 Formalize the properties of the [reflectionless potential](https://arxiv.org/pdf/2411.14941) in